 Institutions have been defined as social constructs manifested in patterns of social interaction, based on stable and lasting roles They regulate and frame spaces for action in which a series of actors operate with their own, not necessarily converging, interests and objectives (Muller-Jentsch, 1998: 243).
 In doing so they establish limits to the possibilities of action and make available resources to the actors.
 Industrial relations institutions operate as regulating mechanisms which mediate between the various actors pursuing different combinations of economic and social objectives.

 Frege and Kelly (2003)’s definition of industrial relations institutions includes collective bargaining structures, legal and administrative procedures of conflict resolution, the political system and corporatist relations.
-This paper adds the organizations of the actors i.e trade unions and employer associations which also regulate and frame the spaces in which the actors operate.
+This paper adds the organizations of the actors i.e., trade unions and employer associations which also regulate and frame the spaces in which the actors operate.

 Institutional power is the power the actors derive from industrial relations institutions, usually a legacy of past struggles based on structural and associational power.
-It is important because it embeds past social compromises and gives trade unions a platform from which they can seek to develop other power resources (Perez de Guzman and Prieto,2021).
-It is difficult for unions to function without a degree of institutional security.
-(Gumbrell-McCormick and Hyman, 2013).
-A characteristic of institutional power is its tendency to be stable over time sincethe social compromises which institutions embody can transcend economic cycles and short-term political changes (Schmalz and Dorre,2018).
+It is important because it embeds past social compromises and gives trade unions a platform from which they can seek to develop other power resources (Pérez de Guzméan and Prieto,2021).
+It is difficult for unions to function without a degree of institutional security(Gumbrell-McCormick and Hyman, 2013).
+A characteristic of institutional power is its tendency to be stable over time since the social compromises which institutions embody can transcend economic cycles and short-term political changes (Schmalz and Dorre,2018).
 Unions may still be able to use institutional resources even though their structural and associational PRs have declined.
-Thus, regulatory frameworks and associated Institutional configurations can act to ameliorate inequalities of power arising from globalization and the role of multinational enterprises (Belizon et al, 2014).
+Thus, regulatory frameworks and associated Institutional configurations can act to ameliorate inequalities of power arising from globalization and the role of multinational enterprises (Belizón et al, 2014).

 Researchers who have considered the role of institutional resources have, however, pointed to the problems of unions relying solely on them.
 Although IPR may appear to be stable, there may be significant change going on beneath the surface.
-They can be undermined by changes in the economic conditions and the distribution of structural power (Refslund and Anrholz (2022).
+They can be undermined by changes in the economic conditions and the distribution of structural power (Refslund and Arnholz (2022).
 It is therefore important for unions not to neglect other sources of power and maintain access to them.
-Thus, In the case of IPR, the ability of unions to build upon them can be significantly conditioned by their membership and organizing power.
-In their study of the Post office in Spain Perez de Guzman and Prieto( 2021) show how IPR depended not only upon the company putting into practice Spanish legislation but also upon the membership and organizational power achieved by the unions in the organization.
-In case of the Portuguese unions’ dispute with Ryannair it was the unions’ use of IPR in conjunction with coalitional and ideational resources which enabled them to gain recognition at the company (Mendonca,2020)..
+Thus, in the case of IPR, the ability of unions to build upon them can be significantly conditioned by their membership and organizing power.
+In their study of the Post Office in Spain Pérez de Guzmén and Prieto (2021) show how IPR depended not only upon the company putting into practice Spanish legislation but also upon the membership and organizational power achieved by the unions in the organization.
+In case of the Portuguese unions’ dispute with Ryanair it was the unions’ use of IPR in conjunction with coalitional and ideational resources which enabled them to gain recognition at the company (Mendonca,2020).

 Korpi suggests that PRs are economical and do not require much effort to maintain.
 In the case of IPR this is questionable.
 The survival and effectiveness of institutions are related not only to their regulatory under-pinning and configuration, but to the actions of their actors.
-Unless actors work actively to maintain them, institutions can drift and atrophy ( Streeck and Thelen,2005).
-As with any PR, IPR are only effective if unions possess the necessary strategic skills to use them..
+Unless actors work actively to maintain them, institutions can drift and atrophy (Streeck and Thelen,2005).
+As with any PR, IPR are only effective if unions possess the necessary strategic skills to use them.
 Levesque and Murray (2010) characterize these skills as intermediation, framing, articulating, and learning.
 Murray et al (2020) in addition argue that institutional resources need to be adapted to accommodate changed circumstances and that such adaptation requires experimentation- new strategies, the search for new resources and allies and the building of new institutions.